abbyoung/Code-Check/README.md

 * **Messages**

-Messages stores all existing error messages and their codes that get displayed under Issues in the report.
-These errors are tested in `model.PageParser()`, and added to the database in `model.results()`.
+The Messages table stores all existing error messages and their codes.
+Error messages are displayed under the "Issues" tab in the final report.

 * **Report Message**

-For every error detected on a page, a report message is created with the `report_id`, `message_id`, and a `code_snippet` if relevant
+For every error detected on a page, a report message is created with the `report_id`, `message_id`, and a `code_snippet` if relevant.
+These errors are determined by tests in `model.PageParser()`. and added to the database in `model.results()`.

 * **Reports**

-For every url or html submitted, a new report is created.
+For every url submitted or html captured, a new report is created.
 The Reports table stores the `url`, `text_output`, `outline`, `links`, `stats`, and a `created_at` DateTime.

 ## Okay.
 So, how does it work?
 ### The Web App
-If you're accessing Code Check from the web app index page, it's as easy as pasting in a URL and clicking "Submit".
+If you're accessing Code Check from the web app index page, it's as easy as pasting in a url and clicking "Submit".
 The app sends the url to the PageParser class, where it creates a new object, pulls the html, and makes "soup" using BeautifulSoup.
 From here, a number of magical things happen.
 We:

-* Pull page stats including number of headings and links
+* Pull page stats, including number of headings and links.
-* Pull a complete outline of the page using h tags (h1, h2...)
+* Pull an outline of the page using h tags (h1, h2...).
 * Remove extraneous data including comments, `<script>`, `<meta>`, and `<style`> tags.
 * Insert screen reader landmarks such as BULLET, LINK, GRAPHIC, etc.
 * Replace special characters with text translations.